 My friend, without hesitation, said calmly, “Go find yourself another friend and have him join you.”
 Then he got into his cart and went back to finish the course at his pace.

-Math is interesting.
-It’s hard to argue with it.
-I read earlier this year that Allstate Insurance lost a million customers.
+It’s hard to argue with math.
+A few years ago, Allstate Insurance lost a million customers.
 The article, in Crain’s, talked about auto policies falling 6% to 17.2 million.
-In the same article, Allstate wanted to broaden their “risk appetite” to grow in other markets, and that in the 10 states where they raised their rates, they lost customers.
+In the same article, Allstate wanted to broaden their “risk appetite” to grow in other markets.
+In the 10 states where they raised their rates, they lost customers.
 In the two states where the rates remained the same, they got new customers.
 Then the CEO said something really interesting: “Our market share losses are due, in part, because of lowering our ad spending during the previous six months.”

 But, the world is changing.
 Social media is taking this “formula” and bouncing it around, giving “receivers” of messages extraordinary power over the “senders.”
 In fact, social media is redefining “response,” period.